tackc/development-resources/CSS/Useful-CSS.md

 ```

 * CSS comes with a `:optional` and `:required` pseudo-class for the input, select, and textarea tag.

+* Adding `loading="lazy"` to the img instructs the browser to only start fetching the image as it gets closer to the screen and is likely to actually be rendered.

 ---

 * [Grid Layoutit](https://grid.layoutit.com) - quickly set up a grid layout